Putting investment property equity to work

 In other words, in order to make a cash-out refinance loan worth your while, you’ll need to have a certain amount of equity.
 Rental properties with 30 to 40 percent equity are the best candidates for cash out.
 Homeowners who purchased years ago might even drop their rate while taking cash out.

-Here are some recent rules and guidelines for cash-out refinances on rental properties as set by Fannie Mae:
+Here are some recent eligibility requirements and guidelines for cash-out refinances on rental properties as set by Fannie Mae:

 - The maximum loan-to-value ratio is 75% for 1-unit properties and 70% for 2- to 4-unit properties.
 These maximums are lowered by 10% for adjustable-rate mortgages.